Nyles Morgan: Edmonton Elks

 Morgan signed with the Edmonton Elks of the Canadian Football League (CFL) on July 1, 2021.
 He was placed on injured reserve on November 4, and activated from injured reserve on November 12, 2021.
 Overall, he dressed in 13 games, all starts, for the Elks in 2021, accumulating 66 tackles on defense, six special teams tackles, one sack and one forced fumble.

 Morgan was placed on injured reserve several times during the 2022 season.
 Overall, he dressed in six games, all starts, in 2022, recording 41 tackles on defense, one special teams tackle and one forced fumble.

 Morgan signed a two-year extension with the Elks on January 26, 2023.
 He was placed on injured reserve twice in 2023.
 He dressed in 15 games, all starts, during the 2023 season, totaling 107 tackles on defense, four sacks and one interception.
 He finished second in the league in tackles despite missing three games.
 Morgan also became only the third player in team history to record over 100 tackles in a season.

+Ottawa Redblacks

+On December 27, 2025, it was announced that Morgan had been traded to the Ottawa Redblacks in exchange for a series of 2026 CFL draft picks.